After school sessions are $52

 Prior to starting, I will meet with you and your child to discuss the learning issues and establish some goals for tuition.
 The assessment cost is $60.

-I am available Fridays at 5:30pm or anytime over the weekend to do these assessments.
+I am available usually over the weekend to do these assessments or school days at 2:30pm.

 If you have had your child assessed and would like me to discuss the report and create a plan for your child, I can do this.